fscorrupt/awesome-stars/README.md

 ## Shell

-- [binpash/try](https://github.com/binpash/try) - try lets you run a command and inspect its effects before modifying your live system
+- [binpash/try](https://github.com/binpash/try) - Inspect a command's effects before modifying your live system
 - [GhostWriters/DockSTARTer](https://github.com/GhostWriters/DockSTARTer) - DockSTARTer helps you get started with running apps in Docker.
 - [jfroment/seedbox](https://github.com/jfroment/seedbox) - A Docker-powered seedbox with persistent data and more cool stuff.
 - [RandomNinjaAtk/docker-raromprocessor](https://github.com/RandomNinjaAtk/docker-raromprocessor) - RA ROM Processor is a Docker container that is used to aquire/orgainze/process/verify/dedupe/scrape a ROMs library automatically by matching ROMs to the RetroAchievement.org website Hash database.